Using Exercise and Kieser to Reduce Your Risk of Bowel Cancer

 - Engaging in regular physical activity

-If bowel cancer is diagnosed, those who are more physically active prior to the diagnosis are less likely to die from the condition.
+If Bowel Cancer is diagnosed, those who are more physically active prior to the diagnosis are less likely to die from the condition which is why the Kieser method of training is an excellent preventitive method.

 What exercise should I be doing to prevent bowel cancer?